 The following Security Council press statement was issued today by the Council President:

-The members of the Security Council condemned in the strongest terms the latest human rights violations in the region, including forced displacement and ration shortages.
-Additionally, the members of the Security Council condemned in the strongest terms the attacks on hospitals, and any aggressive attacks on civilian populations.
+The members of the Security Council condemned in the strongest terms the latest human rights violations in the region, including forced displacement and food shortages.
+Additionally, the members of the Security Council condemned in the strongest possible terms the 30 March 2016 attacks on hospitals, and any aggressive attacks on civilian populations.

-The members of the Security Council reaffirmed the need for an acceptance of Member States and actors to delegate humanitarian aid and resources to the domestic hospitals and clinics affected by bombings and destruction within the region.
-Further, the members of the Security Council reaffirmed the need of resources to be also delegated to victims of displacement, assuring the health and wellness of Kurdish people and all other affected civilians within the region.
+The members of the Security Council reaffirmed the need for an acceptance of Member States and actors to delegate humanitarian aid and resources to the hospitals and clinics affected by the bombing in Kobani and other destruction throughout the region.
+Further, the members of the Security Council reaffirmed the need for resources to be provided to victims of displacement, assuring the health and wellness of Kurdish people and all other affected civilians within the region.

-The members of the Security Council reiterated that any violation of human rights are unacceptable and called on all involved parties for an end to such actions without delay.
+The members of the Security Council reiterated that any violation of human rights is unacceptable and called upon all involved parties to end such actions without delay.

-The members of the Security Council further condemned any forms of violent attacks outsetting from any party directly or indirectly involved in the emerging conflict and recognized the importance of national stability for international peace and security.
+The members of the Security Council further condemned any form of violent attack outsetting from any party directly or indirectly involved in the emerging conflict and recognized the importance of national stability for international peace and security.

-The members of the Security Council expressed the need for the Turkish government to cooperate with UN observers for the purpose of investigating the allegations on the Turkish government by the Kurdish people.
+The members of the Security Council expressed the need for the government of Turkey to cooperate with UN observers for the purpose of investigating the allegations made against the Turkish government by Kurds in Syria and Turkey.

-The members of the Security Council further expressed the need for Member States and Regional actors affiliated with the conflict, particularly within the region, to pledge to provide peaceful and humane treatment for the Kurdish people, especially those who have been displaced from their homes and region, or have faced threats such as forced curfews.
-At the same time the Security Council reiterated to all parties the necessity to behave according to the Geneva Conventions.
+The members of the Security Council further expressed the need for Member States and regional actors affiliated with the conflict, particularly within the region, to pledge to provide peaceful and humane treatment for the Kurdish people, especially those who have been displaced from their homes and region, or have faced threats such as forced curfews.
+The Security Council also reiterated to all parties the necessity to behave according to the Geneva Conventions.

-The members of the Security Council also asked that the parties involved provide statements to the Security Council voicing the individual situation and concerns of each involved party without delay.
+The members of the Security Council also asked that the parties involved brief the Security Council regarding the situation and the concerns of each party without delay.

-The members of the Security Council for bilateral and multilateral peace dialogues where Kurds and governments participate for the purpose of peaceful communication.
+The members of the Security Council call for bilateral and multilateral peace talks between the Kurds and their governments, including Turkey, for the purpose of restoring peace.